Georgiana Solomon: Career

 She began her teaching career at the same school where she had been educated.
-Later, she accepted a position as a governess in a Liverpool family.
+Later, she accepted a position as a governess to a Liverpool family.
 By the 1870s, the movement to expand education to young women was gaining momentum in the English-speaking world.
 A committee in the Cape Colony was setting up the first such establishment, and, through Reverend Andrew Murray, approached her to lead it.
 She decided to accept the challenge, and emigrated in 1873 to South Africa.
 She was the inaugural principal of what is now the Good Hope Seminary High School.

 Marriage and children

 There she met the liberal politician and newspaper proprietor Saul Solomon, known for his belief in equality based on creed, colour or class.
-Their views tallied on many matters, not least girls' education: he owned a first edition of Mary Wollstonecraft's polemic A Vindication of the Rights of Woman.
-Despite his being almost twice her age, they married.
-The wedding, which took place on 21 March 1874 at his home, Clarensville House, was to have had an alteration to the standard Anglican marriage vows: neither wife nor husband wished her to promise to obey him.
+Their views tallied on many matters, not least, girls' education: he owned a first edition of Mary Wollstonecraft's polemic A Vindication of the Rights of Woman.
+Despite his being almost twice her age, they married and their wedding took place on 21 March 1874 at his home, Clarensville House.
+The service had an alteration to the standard Anglican marriage vows: neither wife nor husband wished her to promise to obey.
 However, the two clergymen officiating told the couple that this would render the ceremony without authority, so the words were included.
 One historian describes their marriage as "idyllic".